 - Plenty of sizing options, so you shouldn’t have a problem finding a bundle that’ll give you enough coverage.

-- Product comes with either a 20-year commercial warranty or a lifetime residential warranty.
+- The product comes with either a 20-year commercial warranty or a lifetime residential warranty.

-- Thickness and mass of the laminate do a great job at reducing impact noise from people walking across the floor.
+- The thickness and mass of the laminate do a great job of reducing impact noise from people walking across the floor.